boblail/pluck_map/README.md

   end
 ```

-In [a simple benchmark](https://github.com/boblail/pluck_map/blob/master/test/benchmarks.rb), the second example is 3× faster than the first and allocates half as much memory. :rocket: (Mileage my vary, of course, but in real applications with more complex models, I've gotten more like a 10× improvement at bottlenecks.)
+In [a simple benchmark](https://github.com/boblail/pluck_map/blob/master/test/benchmarks.rb), the second example is 3× faster than the first and allocates half as much memory. :rocket: (Mileage may vary, of course, but in real applications with more complex models, I've gotten more like a 10× improvement at bottlenecks.)

 One drawback to this technique is its verbosity — we repeat the attribute names at least three times and changes to blocks like this make for noisy diffs: